View more fromArticle

-There have been calls for ‘more research and more reviews’ in an attempt to address systemic racism in the UK.
+There have been calls for ‘more research and more reviews’ to address systemic racism in the UK.
 We are not advocating ‘context free’ status reviews.
-Instead, when it comes to understanding the perspectives and experiences of a particular group (e.g. to improve the promotional and developmental opportunities for BAME NHS workforce professionals) focus groups and interviews can provide a psychologically safe space to disclose on sensitive experiences and express unfiltered suggestions for actionable change.
+Instead, when it comes to understanding the perspectives and experiences of a particular group (e.g., to improve the promotional and developmental opportunities for NHS workforce professionals) focus groups and interviews can provide a psychologically safe space to disclose on sensitive experiences and express unfiltered suggestions for actionable change.

 Three key benefits of understanding the lived experience are:

 The stories and everyday experiences that we internalise are often based on the ‘majority’, that is experiences relating to being White in a White-dominant context.
 Insights from the minority lived experience enables voice and visibility for those who are otherwise underrepresented.
 By listening to, engaging with and acting on a different narrative, the White (often male) ‘default’ experience is challenged as the ‘norm’ and minority ethnic individuals who have shared their experience are empowered, included and valued.

 2. Enables shared and unique experiences within a group to be recognised